 But one woman describes his voice as primitive at times, that she can hear "tom-toms" in it.
 The richness of his appeal as a speaker comes from his ability to tap into his listeners' deeper emotions, which the Brotherhood, with its emphasis on the intelligence of its audience, disapproves of greatly.

 You probably noticed how odd the "Brother" talk is.
 Along with the discouragement of outside contact, the Brotherhood self-centers the speech of its participants, always adheres to ideology, and is always thinking of an abstract master plan.

 Poor Southern Uneducated

 "Poor southern uneducated speech" is used most prominently by Trueblood, highlighting his lack of education, but the narrator also uses it ironically in his scene with Sybil when he says, "I rapes real good when I'm drunk."
-His use of this sentence emphasizes the disconnect between Sybil's fantasy of a black brute and the reality of the narrator's education, breeding, and character.
+His use of this sentence emphasizes the disconnect between Sybil's fantasy of a brute and the reality of the narrator's education, breeding, and character.